n-lukas/Automated-PL/README.md

 # Automated-PL

- Automated P&L is an excel workbook used to create automated profit and loss statement based on user-inputted transactional data.
+ Automated P&L is an excel workbook used to create automated profit and loss statements based on user-inputted transactional data.

  * View the project [here](https://nicholaslukas.com/automated-pl)